Hunnser86/HK-Painter-and-Decorator/README.md

 ---

 # Testing on multiple browsers

+### All browser tests were carried out on desktop, iPad, large Huawei mobile phone and a small iPhone.

 I tested the site on multiple browsers, to check that everything loaded.
 In particular I wanted to check the animations, where I needed to ensure I used @-moz- @-webkit and @-o-